 When using SAM CLI to deploy, you’ll be prompted for configuration options.
 Suggested values:

-(do not disable rollback)y
+sam-appap-southeast-1yyn (do not disable rollback)yy

 y